BORN: MARCH 17, 1928, MUSKEGON, MI

 BORN: February 7, 1974, WINONA, MS

-Last year,he was inducted into the Michigan Menís Track & Field Hall of Fame, an elite fraternity which includes just 54 members.
-He continued to do his hometown of Muskegon Heights proud after hanging up his running shoes, teaching high school in Ann Arbor for several years while completing his law degree and then working for the King & Spalding law firm in Atlanta.
+In 2010, he was inducted into the University of Michigan Menís Track & Field Hall of Fame, an elite fraternity which, at the time, included just 54 members.
+He continued to do his hometown of Muskegon Heights proud after hanging up his running shoes, teaching high school in Ann Arbor for several years while completing his law degree.

 HOCKEY TEAM of 1961-62